Rjesh2006/GENERAL_keyword.md/README.md

  # <ins>These are some Keywords 🗝️ :-- #
  1.**Computation :**
- <mark>the use of computers, especially as a  subject of research or study
+ the use of computers, especially as a  subject of research or study